 In October, we bought pensions insurance specialist Rothesay Life 5% Perpetual-2031 and 4.875% Perpetual-2027 bonds.
-We topped these up with Rothesay's 6.875% Subordinated Perpetual-2028 bonds in December.
 Rothesay takes on the assets and liabilities of corporate pension schemes from companies that no longer want to manage them.
 Its focus is investing in long-term assets to match its long-term liabilities so it's planning to fund new long-dated fixed rate mortgages in the UK to help meet this objective.

-In November, we added several financial bonds offering good carry, including the Legal & General 5.625% Perpetual-2031, AXA Group 6.379% Perpetual-2036 and Scottish Widows 7% Subordinated 2043.
+In November, we added several financial bonds offering good carry, including Legal & General's 5.5% Subordinated 2064 and 5.625% Perpetual-2031, AXA Group's 6.379% Perpetual-2036 and Scottish Widows 7% Subordinated 2043.

-When credit spreads were tighter we felt that some of the new bonds being issued looked overly expensive.
+When credit spreads were tighter, we felt that some of the new bonds being issued looked overly expensive.
 Because prices were cheaper in November as spreads widened we bought newly issued bonds, including French banking group BPCE 2.5% Lower Tier 2 2032 and NatWest 2.057% Senior 2028.